dotnetjoe/Meltdown-Spectre/README.md

 ## Spectre

 Spectre is a flaw an attacker can exploit to force a program to reveal its data.
 The name derives from "speculative execution" — an optimization method a computer system performs to check whether it will work to prevent a delay when actually executed.
-Spectre affects almost all devices including desktops, laptops, cloud servers, and smartphones.

 Speculative execution involves a chip attempting to predict the future in order to work faster.
 If the chip knows that a program involves multiple logical branches, it will start working out the math for all of those branches before the program even has to decide between them.
 For instance, if the program says, "If A is true, compute function X; if A is false, compute function Y", the chip can start computing both functions X and Y in parallel, before it even knows whether A is true or false.
 Once it knows whether A is true or false, it already has a head start on what comes after, which speeds up processing overall.
 Or, in another variation, if a chip learns that a program makes use of the same function frequently, it might use idle time to compute that function even when it hasn't been asked to, just so it has what it thinks the answer will be on hand.